prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_1.en.md

 If you wanted to shoot we could have gone shooting in Hungary and been comfortable."

-"Your bloody money," he said.
+% "Your bloody, devil money," he said.

 "That's not fair," she said.